jselbie/stunserver/resources/stunclient.md

     --verbosity LOGLEVEL
     --help

-Details of each option and paramters are as follows.
+Details of each option and parameters are as follows.

 **server**

-The **server** parameter is the IP address or FQDN of the remote server to befrom the binding tests with.
+The **server** parameter is the IP address or FQDN of the remote server to perform the binding tests with.
 It is the only required parameter.

 _____